Combined list and expression of intent form

 Organisations governed by the law of another jurisdiction but that operate in Northern Ireland - Under Section 167 of the Charities Act (Northern Ireland) 2008 these are organisations which are not charities under the law of Northern Ireland, and were established outside of Northern Ireland, but which operate for charitable purposes in or from Northern Ireland.
 These organisations may be required to apply for registration with the Commission however they may be subject to different annual reporting obligations.
 Section 167 institutions will not be called forward until the Department for Communities has enacted that section of the legislation and made regulations outlining financial statements and statements of activities which such institutions will be required to submit to the Commission.
 Further details will be available once the regulations are made and consulted on.

-In the meantime, if your organisation falls under Section 167 of the Charities Act (Northern Ireland) 2008 you should make us aware of your intention to register by completing the online Expression of Intent form, however details of Section 167 organisations will not be added to the Registration list at this time.
+In the meantime, if your organisation falls under Section 167 of the Charities Act (Northern Ireland) 2008 you should make us aware of your intention to register by completing the online Expression of Intent form.
+The name of your organisation will be added the Combined list and published on the Commission’s website.